Reliability Data Systems

 GADS – Generation Availability Data System

-GADS collects design, event and performance data of generation units for improving the performance of electric generating equipment.
+GADS collects design, event, and performance data of generation units for improving the performance of electric generating equipment.
 GADS data also helps those researching the vast amounts of information on power plant availability.
 The information is used to support equipment reliability and availability analysis and decision-making by GADS data users.
-Mandatory GADS reporting for conventional generating units 50MW and larger started January 1, 2012 and mandatory GADS reporting for conventional units smaller than 50MW but larger than 20MW will start January 1, 2013.
+Mandatory GADS reporting for conventional generating units 50MW and larger started January 1, 2012 and mandatory GADS reporting for conventional units smaller than 50MW but larger than 20MW started January 1, 2013.

 GADS Contact - Lewis De La Rosa, email@example.com